Risk intelligence: Definitions

+Computer scientist and risk researcher Jochen L. Leidner distinguishes three types of risk (risk type, likelihood and impact; the latter has also been called loss if expressed in negative financial terms); risk intelligence then is the process of obtaining these three pieces of information for any risk type an entity has non-trivial exposure.
+Risk intelligence can be obtained manually or with computer support.

 American financial executive, author, and Columbia University professor Leo Tilman defined risk intelligence as "The organizational ability to think holistically about risk and uncertainty, speak a common risk language, and effectively use forward-looking risk concepts and tools in making better decisions, alleviating threats, capitalizing on opportunities, and creating lasting value."
 He has argued that risk intelligence is essential to survival, success, and relevance of companies and investors in the post-crisis world.
 In this latest book Agility: How to Navigate the Unknown and Seize Opportunity in a World of Disruption (2019, co-authored with General Charles H. Jacoby Jr.), Tilman describes risk intelligence as a cornerstone of organizational agility.

 Comparison with business intelligence

 As an emerging concept, risk intelligence shares characteristics with other topics such as business intelligence and competitive intelligence.
 As such, there are some in those camps who believe that risk intelligence is the set of processes for the transformation of risk data into meaningful and useful information for risk analysis, treatment and planning purposes.